BirSekViski/QuakeVizTR/README.md

 # QuakeVizTR
 QuakeVizTR is a data visualization project that processes and visualizes earthquake data from Turkey between 2000 and 2021.
+The project provides insightful visual analyses, such as the cities with the highest number of earthquakes, the distribution of earthquake magnitudes, and histograms.
+The goal is to enhance the understanding of the geographical and magnitude distribution of earthquakes in Turkey and raise awareness through visually engaging graphics.